odebroqueville/contextSearch/README.md

 ## How to perform an AI search using the command window

 Prior to using this feature, **ensure that you have logged in** to the website(s) oof the AI engine(s) that you'd like to use.
-'CTRL+0' (Windows) or 'CMD+0' (Mac) now opens a command window from which to carry out an AI search.
-Start by typing the keyword ccorresponding to the AI engine that you'd like to use followed by a 'Space' character.
+'CTRL+ALT+0' (Windows) or 'CMD+ALT+0' (Mac) now opens a command window from which to carry out an AI search.
+Start by typing the keyword corresponding to the AI engine that you'd like to use followed by a 'Space' character.
 The current list of valid keywords is:

 - chatgpt
 - claude